KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 -  icon:
 -  highlight:
 -  placeholder:
--  textAlignment:
+-  textAlignment: alignment of the text
--  textFontColor:
+-  textFontColor: font color of the text
--  textFontSzite:
+-  textFontSzite: font size of the text
--  titleFontColor:
+-  titleFontColor: font color of the title
--  titleFontSize:
+-  titleFontSize: font size of the title
--  titleTextAlignment:
+-  titleTextAlignment: alignment of the title

 **Data connection to TM1:** YES